apigeoneer/100-days-of-code/log.md

 **Link to work:** []() *I'll try to upload the dice roller app tomorrow.

-**Today's Progress**: 1.
+**Today's Progress:** 1.
 Made submissions to 2 CSES graph problems.
  2. Fiddled with with constraint layout & made a signin page.

 **Thoughts:** MOre satisfied than yesterday.